Last revised:

 Antibiotics and sperm quality

-Is there a connection between antibiotics and sperm quality?
 If you’ve ever needed medicine for strep throat or another infection, you may have wondered whether antibiotics affect your fertility.
-We’ll take a look at antibiotics’ uses, how they work, and their potential effect on sperm.
+But is there a connection between antibiotics and sperm quality?
+Let’s take a look at antibiotics, how they work, and the potential impact of antibiotic medications on sperm.

 What are antibiotics?

-Antibiotics are medications that counter bacterial infections.
-Many antibiotics come as pills, but they can also be ointments, eye drops, or even delivered via injection.
+Antibiotics are medications that counter bacterial infections by killing bacteria or making it difficult for them to reproduce.
+Many antibiotics come in pill or ingestible liquid form, but they can also be ointments, eye drops, or injectable.
+Different types of antibiotics are more effective at treating specific types of infections.
 A few common antibiotics include:

 • Ciprofloxacin (brand names: Cipro, Ciloxan)